-Section 1: Mental Models: The Part Culture Plays How experience affects our worldview and creates mental models How our mental models affect our interactions with our world and with others.
+Section 1: Mental Models: The Part Culture Plays How experience affects our worldview and creates mental models.
+How mental models affect our interactions with our world and with others.

-Section 3: Unintentional Intolerance How cognitive scripts lead to mindlessness How mindlessness leave us vulnerable to unintentionally intolerant actions.
+Section 3: Unintentional Intolerance How cognitive scripts lead to mindlessness.
+How mindlessness leaves us vulnerable to unintentionally intolerant actions.

 Languages: English, Spanish